 An emergency can instantly tip the scales even if you’re carefully managing cash flow.
 Maybe a major piece of equipment will go down, your supplier will unexpectedly raise their rates, or your best-paying client will miss their deadline.
 You may be tempted to take out a high-interest loan or secure funding through another unfavorable source if you don’t have cash set aside to cope with these situations.

-9. Not Separating Business and Personal Finances
+9. Not Separating Business Finances and Personal Finances

+In life, separating business and personal is a practice most people prioritize.
+As a small business owner, your finances should be no different – even though this can prove difficult.
+One of the most common financial pitfalls for small businesses is not separating business finances and personal finances.
 More than a quarter of small business owners mix their business and personal funds, according to Small Business Trends.
 It makes sense on the surface.
 You’re probably using your personal funds to pay for the business.
 You might be the only one drawing a paycheck.
 You might only be drawing from the business if funds are available rather than taking a traditional paycheck.

 10. Not Having Enough Working Capital

 Working capital is cash available to spend.
 It’s not cash flow.
 It’s not profit.
 It’s not your contingency fund.
-It’s the cash you have available at any given moment to cover your expenses.
+It’s the cash you have available at any given moment to cover your business expenses.
 That’s where a lot of businesses go wrong.
 They think they’re set up to pay their bills because they have strong profit or cash flow.
 Or, they think they can dip into their emergency fund if things get tight.
 All these approaches create risk that the business won’t be able to make ends meet as bills come in.

 If your business is not at a stage where it organically has adequate working capital to put toward daily needs, be prepared with a backup form of funding.